ILLGrenoble/cameo/mkdocs/docs/tests.md

 ### Linux setup

-Go to the CAMEO root directory, open a shell and set the paths as it is done at the startup of *tests/run.sh*.
+Go to the CAMEO root directory, open a shell, run *tests/run setup* and set the paths as it is done.

 ### Windows setup

+Go to the CAMEO root directory, open a shell, run *tests\run setup* and set the paths as it is done.

 ### Run